Rules & Regulations

 The in-person experience

-In-person exams are computer exams held at select Institute and third-party exam centres.
+In-person exams are computer-based exams held at select Institute centres.
 Sittings start promptly at the scheduled start time so please arrive at least 30 minutes early.
 Computers will be supplied and include secure features such as screen protection and locked-down browser software.
 A proctor will check you in when you arrive at the centre and verify your identity.
 You are expected to follow all proctor instructions and Institute exam policies.

 Access to policy wordings